weberswords/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/idx/index.md

 ##### Response

-In this response, the Remediation object provides information on the User Profile attributes that you need to prompt the end user to supply.
-It also specifies that the next step is to make a request to this same endpoint again, to pass the values collected from the end user.
+In this response, the Remediation object provides information on the User Profile attributes that need to be collected from the user.
+It also specifies that the next step is to make a request to this same endpoint again, to pass to Okta the values collected from the user.

 ```json
 {